 In addition to classroom work at Drake, you have many options for continuing your language studies in other countries as part of the study abroad program.

 We now offer a minor in Spanish.
 Although we do not currently offer minors in languages other than Spanish, Drake does allow you to design an individualized major or minor.
 You would work with both your primary academic advisor and a faculty member from WLC in order to determine a set of courses that meet your academic goals.

-Additionally, you can pursue a Certificate of Competence.
-The Certificate of Competence in Language and Culture is designed to allow you to demonstrate your language competence along with your understanding of that language's cultural contexts.
-Undergraduate students from any school or college are eligible to apply.
+Additionally, you can pursue a Interdisciplinary Minor (Concentration) in Language and Culture.
+Interdisciplinary Minor in Language and Culture is designed to allow you to demonstrate your language competence along with your understanding of that language's cultural contexts.
+Undergraduate students from any school or college are eligible.